Caiit/Personal_Teaching_Aid/PROGRESS.md

 ## 06-03-2017
 Set a 6 second limit on speech recognition listening time to fix electron's TimeOutError.
 Added a text input field in case the answer is wrong or the program did not understand what was said.

-Still need to implement: a listening gif that indicates when the program is listening, a picture that the user can click if they want to use the Nao instead of a computer
+Still need to implement: a listening gif that indicates when the program is listening, a picture that the user can click if they want to use the Nao instead of a computer: https://community.ald.softbankrobotics.com/en/forum/impossible-subscribe-alaudiodevice-2563

+Got the Dutch Text To Speech working on the nao and camera input from the robot.
+The microphone input seems harder then expected.
+We need to be able to get the buffer of the microphone input or transfer .wav files from the robot to the program.